hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [DONE] Allow paste to update cell addresses in the =expression.

-[PARTIAL] Trap calc loops.
-A simple minded logic added for now.
-Need to track actual multipath recursion and or calc indirection.
+[DONE] Trap calc loops.
+Tracks (uni/)multipath calc indirection and crossing of predefined callDepth and or exhausting of sliding recursion limit based block level windowing logic to flag loops or overly long cell-to-cell chaining.

 	[BYPASSED] Opti TrapCalcLoop - Check number of cell addresses across all =expressions and use it to decide, when to break a calc as dead-looped.

-	ErrTag Cells belonging to a CalcLoop, only if they have =expressions, which refer to i.e include other cell addresses.
+	[DONE] ErrTag Cells belonging to a CalcLoop, only if they have =expressions, which refer to i.e include other cell addresses.
+	Using multipass evaluation logic with valid result caching and error list helps achieve this.

 	[DONE] Maintain a current depth (either recursive or indirections) wrt calls and use it to decide, when to stop.

 [DONE] Lazy/Opti recalcs - No need to recalculate unless some field/cell's content is updated.

+Maintain reverse list of cell depedencies (i.e each cell maintains a list of cells which dependOn/use it) to avoid recalculating cells, when a given cell is edited.
+Needly mainly for crazy spreadsheets with overly very very long cell-to-cell chaining, that too in the direction opposite to the one used for cell calculation by the program.

+Allow cols beyond ZZ.

+Tab completion of dir|filenames?

 ## History